sundowndev/phoneinfoga/README.md

 - Check several numbers at once
 - Set an output for result(s)
 - Check if number is from a VoIP provider
-- Get informations about special numbers
-- Phone book search
+- OSINT reconnaissance using external APIs, Google Hacking, phone books & search engines

 ## Formats